 If a strategic transaction is not consummated and/or if product development is resumed, we will require substantial additional funding to support our continuing operations.
 Until such time as we can generate significant revenue from product sales, if ever, we may finance our operations through the sale of equity, debt financings or other capital sources, which could include income from collaborations, strategic partnerships or other strategic arrangements.
 Adequate funding may not be available when needed or on terms acceptable to us, or at all.
 If we are unable to raise additional capital as needed, we may have to significantly delay, scale back or discontinue any future development of our product candidates.
 Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide, resulting from increased volatility in the trading prices for shares in the biopharmaceutical industry, the ongoing pandemic, or otherwise.
-In addition, our ability to continue to benefit from research and development tax credits and incentives will depend on our ability to continue meet the applicable requirements for them.
+In addition, our ability to continue meet the applicable requirements for them.
 If we fail to obtain necessary capital when needed on acceptable terms, or at all, it could force us to delay, limit, reduce or terminate our product development programs, commercialization efforts or other operations.
 Insufficient liquidity may also require us to relinquish rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.